lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 used to determine the status of digital certificates, in lieu of using Certificate Revocation Lists (CRLs).
 Since its definition in 1999, it has been deployed in a variety of environments and has proven to be a useful certificate status checking mechanism.
-(For brevity we refer to OCSP as being used to verify certificate status, but only the revocation status of a certificate is checked via this protocol.)
+(For brevity, the term "OCSP" is used herein to denote the verification of certificate status; however, it should be noted that this protocol is employed solely to ascertain the revocation status of a certificate.)

-To date, many OCSP deployments have been used to ensure timely and secure certificate status information for high-value electronic transactions or highly sensitive information, such as in the banking and financial environments.
+To date, numerous OCSP deployments have been implemented to provide timely and secure certificate status information, crucial for high-value electronic transactions and the handling of highly sensitive information, particularly within the banking and financial sectors.
 As such, the requirement for an OCSP responder to respond in "real time" (i.e., generating a new OCSP response for each OCSP request) has been important.
 In addition, these deployments have operated in environments where bandwidth usage